No results for ""

 Covariate adjustment

-For a two-armed experiment, you can formulate the ANCOVA 3 model implemented at LaunchDarkly as a single model.
+For a two-variation experiment, you can formulate the ANCOVA 3 model implemented at LaunchDarkly as a single model.
 For example:

-where if unit is in the treatment arm and if unit is in the control arm.
+where if unit is in the treatment variation and if unit is in the control variation.

 The original ANCOVA model introduced by Fisher (1932) makes the following assumptions:

-• Assumption 1—Equal Slopes: Equal covariate slope for all experiment arms, that is, in the example above.
+• Assumption 1—Equal Slopes: equal covariate slope for all experiment variations, that is, in the example above.

-• Assumption 2—Equal Variances: Equal error variance for all experiment arms, that is, in the example above.
+• Assumption 2—Equal Variances: equal error variance for all experiment variations, that is, in the example above.

 Yang and Tsiatis (2001) referred to this original model as the ANCOVA 1 model.
 If we remove Assumption 1 to allow for unequal covariate slopes, that is, allowing for , then we have what Yang and Tsiatis (2001) calls the ANCOVA 2 model, also known as Lin’s (2013) model or the ANHECOVA (ANalysis of HEterogeneous COVAriance) model of Ye et al. (2021).